-We presented in this article a solution to guide the navigation and exploration process of interconnected pathway visualization and discussed it in the context of biochemical networks.
-Our visualization approach supports the analyst in obtaining an overview of connected pathways if they are working within the currently focused pathway.
-This problem appears simple, but is still not sufficiently solved in existing visualization tools.
+We presented in this paper a solution to guide the navigation and exploration process of interconnected pathway visualization and discussed it in context of biochemical networks.
+Our visualization approach supports the analyst to get an overview to connected pathways if he/she is working within the currently focused pathway.
+This problem appears simple, but it still not sufficiently solved in existing visualization tools.

 Our main contribution is to extend a complex system used in practice with novel and intuitive visualization and interaction techniques to guide the domain expert during the exploration and navigation process.
-Our tool uses well-known techniques, such as glyphs [42, 43], brushing [44], and topological information of the target pathways (realized by the graph icons), to provide the analyst with more meaningful contextual information in hierarchically structured biochemical pathways.
-We published our plugin, called GLIEP (Glyph-based LInk Exploration of Pathways), on SourceForge [45], where users can easily download it, and programmers can use our source code for further improvements or for adding additional features.
+Our tool uses well-known techniques, such as glyphs [29, 30], brushing [25], and topological information of the target pathways (realized by the graph icons), to provide the analyst with more meaningful context information in hierarchically structured biochemical pathways.